Thursday, December 20, 2007

 "Hooray, hooray, it's the first of May.
 Outside intercourse starts today!

 So in memory of Marge...
 Tom, Ilona, Rob, MaryEllen, Jan, & anyone else reading this blog who knew Marge; Make sure you yell it tomorrow.
 In fact... even if you didn't know Marge... yell it anyhow.
-You would have like her.
+You would have liked her.

 Saturday, April 07, 2007